Publishing research results

 As concerns medicine, it can be added that the Declaration of Helsinki states that results from research not investigated by an ethics committee should not be accepted for publication.
 All trials involving patients should be published in registries or databases (see further joint position documents from The International Federation of Pharmaceutical Manufacturers & Associations).
 So the EU asks for all clinical trials to be published in a database, see the Commission guideline on the posting and publication of result-related information on clinical trials.

 Reporting guidelines are increasingly common.
 Some examples: The CONSORT group has issued a Statement on Consolidated Standards of Reporting Trials together with various extensions for different kinds of studies.
 A similar initiative is the Standards for Reporting of Diagnostic Accuracy (STARD).
 Epidemiologists are expected to adhere to the STROBE Statement.
-STREGA is one of several extensions of the STROBE Statement.
-The SQUIRE standard can be found in Publication guidelines for improvement studies in health care.
-Another standard - PRISMA - has been developed to guide the writing of metaanalyses and systematic reviews.
-There is also one for animal studies, ARRIVE (see also GRIPS and CHEERS).
-These and others are collected in a PLOS Collection.
+There are also guidelines for qualitative and internet research, for example.
+A collection of such guidelines can be found in the right hand panel (bottom).

 How to report conflicts of interests has been described by International Committee of Medical Journal Editors in the guideline Uniform Format for Disclosure of Competing Interests in ICMJE Journals.
 European Medical Writers Association have developed Guidelines on the role of medical writers in developing peer-reviewed publications and Ghostwriting Guidelines.
 For editors in the medical field, the World Association of Medical Editors (WAME) has published a number of Policy Statements.
 There are also a Good Publication Practice guidelines for pharmaceutical companies and Guidelines for a Code of Ethics for Dental Publications.